-Still need an IP in your life?
-This 8-quart model is the one that I have and love.
+Still need a pressure cooker in your life?
+The 8 quart Instant Pot is the one that I have and love.
 The bigger size is great for making large batches of chicken stock and soups like this one.
-If that’s a bit too much gadget for you, they also make a 6-quart version.
+If that's a bit too much gadget for you, they also make a 6-quart version.

 Before we get on to good eating, I have one last tip for you.
-When it comes to adding the chicken stock to your instant pot chicken and wild rice soup, I’d recommend using either homemade chicken stock or low-sodium chicken stock and then adding salt and pepper to taste.
+When it comes to adding the chicken stock to your instant pot chicken and wild rice soup, I'd recommend using either homemade chicken stock or low-sodium chicken stock and then adding salt and pepper to taste.
 For me, that ended up being about 2 teaspoons but saltiness of stocks and the type of salt you use varies.
-So for me, I like to taste and see about it as I go.
+So just see about it as you go.

 - 2 tablespoons extra virgin olive oil